muratk5n/thirdwave/en/README.md

 Am I for lifting sanctions on Cuba?
 Sure why not - but the party doing it would get killed in Florida.
 They're crazy about that stuff over there.
 Emotional subject; very hard to work around.
-Electorally speaking, not recommended.
-Ideally, hey, wouldn't we all want world piece?

 ---

 It was Eisenhower's plan with lots of odd restrictions added on top.
-JFK had mil experience but for some reason had bizarre ideas about mil operations and did not utilize his own military efficiently (the responsibility of the leader).
+JFK had mil experience but for some reason had bizarre ideas about mil operations and did not utilize his own military efficiently.

 ---